1

 “Rhythm?”

 “Tan-ton-tan.”
-Diode repeated, her voice flat.
+Diode repeated, voice flat.

 Terra waved her hand, flustered, and started talking again.
 “Sorry, I'll stop.
 Um, what I'm saying is, since those are fin-form clouds, then anchovies aren't our quarry, but instead they’re the kind that look like they’re schooling vertically when seen edge-on.
-So, I mean, they're the type of prey that schools like a long curtai- Uwawaah!”
+So, I mean, they're the type of prey that schools like a long curtai—Uwawaah!”

-Before Terra could finish the ship accelerated greatly, causing her to lurch backwards and almost fall over.
-She let out a confused “Umm!”
+Before Terra could finish the ship rapidly accelerated, causing her to lurch backwards.
+She let out a confused, “Umm!
+Do you mind if I ask?!”

 “What?”